christofferaakre/bin/readme.md

   a terminal
 * `vscode` - Hotkey to switch to vscode if already open, else open it
 * `yomichan-search` - Hotkey to switch to yomichan serach if already open, else open it
+* `video-convert` - Easily rename/convert the most recent `.mkv` file in the `~/Videos` directory.
+Useful for programs that save video with `yy:mm:dd:hh:mm:ss` filename formats for example.
 * `startup` - Runs some useful commands on startup
 * `hotplugtv` - Fix pulseaudio output device when HDMI device plugged-unplugged. **this script not authored by me**